Skip to main content

 Sense and Nonsense

-For quite some years now, people in and around baseball—and some not really either (such as the Congress of the United States)—have been, as the British might put it, getting their knickers in a twist over the so-called “explosion” of offense in the game, with virtually all blaming it on some sort of “steroids era”.
-That last point is so nonsensical yet pervasive that we built a whole web site—which has gathered a lot of attention in some circles, some kindly, some not so much—showing where the blame really lies.
+Since 1994, people in and around baseball—and some not really either (such as the Congress of the United States)—have been, as the British might put it, getting their knickers in a twist over the so-called “explosion” of offense in the game that began season, with virtually all blaming it on some sort of “steroids era”.
+That last point is so nonsensical yet pervasive that we built a whole web site—which gathered a lot of attention in some circles, some kindly, some not so much—showing where the blame really lies.

 Science cartoon about being careful to show all logic steps.